zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 :::>> | $ head -n 5
 ```

-If you don't see any output or get `command not found` you will need to install it on your system.
-Verify that the [Heroku toolbelt](https://toolbelt.heroku.com/) is installed.
+If you don't see any output or get `command not found` you need to install Git on your system.

 Once you've verified that Git works, first make sure you are in your Rails app directory by running `$ ls`: